 NATIONAL SLOW COOKING MONTH

-The low temperature cooking unit made it possible to cook foods slowly at lower temperatures.
-Unlike some kitchen devices, like the toaster or a juicer, the slow cooker filled the need of every meal.
+The low-temperature cooking unit made it possible to cook foods slowly at lower temperatures.
+Unlike some kitchen devices, like the toaster or a juicer, the slow cooker filled the need for every meal.
 Home cooks developed recipes for breakfast, lunch, supper, and dessert.

 Break out your slow cooker and whip up something delicious.
 Use #SlowCookingMonth to share on social media.

 - If you’re new to slow cooking, try the recipes that come with your slow cooker.
 They are tested for your model.